Deposit slip

 A deposit slip or a pay-in-slip is a form supplied by a bank for a depositor to fill out, designed to document in categories the items included in the deposit transaction when physically depositing at a bank.
 The categories include type of item, and if it is a cheque or cash and which bank it is from, such as a local bank or not.

 The bank teller keeps the deposit slip along with the deposit (cash and cheques), and provides the depositor with a receipt.
-They can be filled in prior to attending the bank, making it more convenient when paying in.
-They also used when transporting of money.
+Slips can be filled in prior to attending the bank, making depositing money more convenient.
+They are also used when transporting money.
 Pay-in slips encourage the sorting of cash and coins, are filled in and signed by the person who deposited the money, and some tear off from a record that is also filled in by the depositor.

 Deposit slips are also called deposit tickets and come in a variety of designs.
 They are signed by the depositor if the depositor is cashing some of the accompanying check and depositing the rest.